China chases 'rejuvenation' with control of tycoons, society - NewsBreak

 That means “anti-totalitarian elements of the reform agenda could be rolled back,” Friedman said in an email.
 “That is what Xi is doing, as manifest in his attack on purportedly gay and girlie culture as a supposed threat to a so-called virile militarism."

-A commentary Aug.
-29 by an obscure writer, Li Guangman, described “common prosperity” as a “profound revolution.”
+An Aug.
+29 commentary by an obscure writer, Li Guangman, described “common prosperity” as a “profound revolution.”
 Writing on the WeChat message service, Li said financial markets would “no longer be a paradise for capitalists to get rich overnight” and said the party's next targets might include high housing and health care costs.

 The commentary was reposted on prominent state media websites including the ruling party newspaper People’s Daily.
-That prompted questions about whether Beijing might veer into an ideological campaign with echoes of the violent 1966-76 Cultural Revolution, in which some 5 million people were killed.
+That prompted questions about whether Beijing might veer into an ideological campaign with echoes of the violent 1966-76 Cultural Revolution, when some 5 million people were killed.

 Hu Xijin, the editor of the Global Times, a newspaper published by People’s Daily that is known for its nationalist tone, responded by criticizing Li’s commentary.
 Hu warned in a blog post against a return to radicalism.